flowroute/sms-verification/README.md

 If you do not know your Flowroute information:

-* Your Access Key and Secret Key can be found on the [API  Control](https://manage.flowroute.com/accounts/preferences/api/) page on the Flowroute portal.
+* Your Access Key and Secret Key can be found on the <a href="https://manage.flowroute.com/accounts/preferences/api/" target="_blank"> API Control </a>  page on the Flowroute portal.
-* Your Flowroute phone numbers can be found on the [DIDs](https://manage.flowroute.com/accounts/dids/) page on the Flowroute portal.
+* Your Flowroute phone numbers can be found on the <a href="https://manage.flowroute.com/accounts/dids/" target="_blank"> DIDS</a> page on the Flowroute portal.

 ## Installing SMS Identity Authorization